-Three years ago, in its review of Comcast/NBCUniversal, the Commission concluded that Comcast could, and had the incentive to, use its control over programs as a weapon to raise the costs of its competitors to make them less able to offer affordable products and services, even in local markets where Comcast did not compete.
+Three years ago, in its review of Comcast/NBCUniversal, the Department and the FCC concluded that Comcast could, and had the incentive to, use its control over programs as a weapon to raise the costs of its competitors to make them less able to offer affordable products and services, even in local markets where Comcast did not compete.
 That not only remains true, but this merger would expand Comcast's power to every key market.
 The proposed merger would create a behemoth that controls access to more than 30 million consumers in 16 of the 20 largest U.S. markets for multichannel video programming distribution, and in 17 of the 20 largest U.S. markets for broadband Internet service.

-The merger would also give Comcast greater power to blunt the emerging hope of competition from online video distributors in order to preserve its monopoly-level cable profits.
-Consumers are understandably tired of having to pay cable fees that outpace inflation, for packages of programs they neither watch nor want, and poor service.
-This is especially the case for Comcast and TWC, whose rates are higher, service is poorer, and value is less.
+The merger would thus give Comcast greater power to blunt the emerging hope of competition from online video distributors in order to preserve its monopoly-level cable profits.
+Consumers are understandably tired of having to pay cable fees that outpace inflation, for packages of programs they do not watch or want to watch, and poor service.
+This is especially the case for Comcast and TWC, whose rates are higher and whose service is ranked poorer.
 Not surprisingly, a small but growing number of consumers have sought to "shave the cord" by buying smaller cable packages or to "cut the cord" altogether.
-Comcast recognizes that its high profits are at risk if consumers can turn to online video distributors as an alternative.
-And Comcast has shown it is able and willing to use its market power to undercut their ability to do so.
+Comcast recognizes that its high profits are at risk if consumers can turn to online video distributors as an alternative - and Comcast has shown that it is able and willing to use its market power to undercut their ability to do so.

 Not too long ago, Netflix made public that it had agreed to pay Comcast extra to reach the millions of subscribers controlled by Comcast's broadband network.
-Netflix described the deal as an add-on "toll" or "tax" that it was being forced to pay.
+Netflix described the deal as an add-on "toll" or "tax" that it was being forced to pay: Comcast "had deliberately decided to restrict transit capacity into its network in order to force content providers into paying for uncongested interconnection."4 The result, according to Netflix, was congestion in its video streaming and degradation of its service.
+The merger would expand this power to "tax" edge providers like Netflix.